zkenes/kazpost-messenger-server/investigation.md

 `GetPosts` first invokes `getRootPosts`.
 This method is somewhat of a misnomer, since reply posts are visually interleaved with root posts, and this method fetches a window potentially containing both.
+This corresponding query is as follows:

+    SELECT
+        *
+    FROM
+        Posts
+    WHERE
+        ChannelId = :ChannelId
+    AND DeleteAt = 0
+    ORDER BY
+        CreateAt DESC
+    LIMIT :Limit OFFSET :Offset

 `GetPosts` then invokes `getParentsPosts`.
 This method, itself awkwardly named, fetches all threads having posts in the same window.
 For example, if a root past was made last year, and received 100 reply posts, the most recent of which occurred in the current window, that root post and all 100 reply posts are loaded by `getParentsPosts`, along with any other such threads.
+The effort here overlaps with `getRootPosts` for any thread posts in the window.

-This second query supplies a count of replies for display in the centre channel when hovering over a post.
-It also allows the RHS for a given thread to be opened without any additional network call.
+This results of this second query are used client side to render a count of replies when hovering over a root post, as well as allowing the RHS for a given thread to be opened without any additional network call.

-## SQL Query

-`getParentsPosts` runs the following SQL query:
+The query in question is:

     SELECT
         q2.*